ychulovskyy/wix-ui/packages/wix-ui-core/src/components/avatar/README.md

 <br/> John Hurley Stanley Kubrik Doe --> JHD

 ## Technical Considerations
 The component will fallback to a different content prop in case the image provided didn't load.
 For this to happen an `onError` handler will be used on the `img` tag.
-If a user provided an `onError` handler in `imgProps`, it will be called as well
+If a user provided an `onError` handler in `imgProps`, it will be called as well.<br>
+If imgProps are provided, the `alt` value would be replaced with the `name` prop provided.

 additional behaviors (such as tooltip, dropdown, focus, click, etc.) should be implemented in wrappers.
 Examples TBD